perrymw/microblog/README.md

 v0.2 - no changes from 0.1; experimenting with tagging.

 v0.2.1 - included data to be displayed on a page in a certain manner.

+v0.3 - included a login page that accepts all users upon submissions